arthmoeros/qsdt-core-storage-mongo-db/README.md

 Defines how Blueprints and Blueprint Materials are accessed via a stored collection at a Mongo Database

+##### FS2MongoProcessor

+Migrates a FileSystem based configuration to a Mongo Database based one.

 #### Anything else?

-Be cautious of closing the Mongo DB connection using the *destroy* method on the StorageManagerProvider class
+Be cautious of closing the Mongo DB connection using the *destroyProvider* method on the StorageManagerProvider class